kmammou/v-hacd/README.md

 The earlier versions are now completely deprecated and will not be supported anymore.

+# IMPORTANT NOTE

+This version no longer attempts to find the 'minimum solution' like the old one did!

+Give it a simple shape, and it will still produce many convex hulls.

+The design of this version is that you tell it how much detail, in the form of how many convex hulls, that you need.

+If you want only 4 convex hulls, then specify that.

+The default value is 32 convex hulls, which is often way too high.
+Just adjust the number to match your design goal.

+Based on your use case, simply specify the number of hulls that makes sense to use.

 # Tuning parameters

 The default values are currently designed to give a fast and basic approximation of a shape.